 Due to common depictions of “scared straight” programs in American media, this is often the therapy that comes to mind first when discussing confrontational methods of addiction and mental health treatment.

 It can occur as it’s seen on TV; people go into prisons or hospitals and see those farther along the same path as theirs.
-The idea here is that when an addict or an unruly child see someone similar to themselves suffering due to the consequences of their actions, they will see the error of their ways and be motivated to change.
+The idea here is that when an addict or an unruly child sees someone similar to themselves suffering due to the consequences of their actions, they will see the error of their ways and be motivated to change.

 So-called “scared straight” programs can work a lot like attack therapy in that there are no site visits.
 Some of these programs involve a therapist getting “real” with the patient, telling them how their life will be if they continue using and making them experience negative emotions about their actions.

+You are probably wondering to yourself, does attack therapy or scared straight work?
 Because these treatments vary so widely in practice and application, it’s difficult to say whether they do or don’t work.
 However, some statistics suggest there are better ways to reach those in treatment.

-First, a look at the efficacy of scared straight programs with at-risk youths, like the ones depicted in Beyond Scared Straight: According to a few studies, scared straight programs actually encouraged participants to become future offenders by an average of 13%.
+First, a look at the efficacy of scared straight programs with at-risk youths, like the ones depicted in Beyond Scared Straight: According to a few studies, scared straight programs encouraged participants to become future offenders by an average of 13%.

 Why a Trained Therapist Should Administer These Therapies